sithart/short_notes_on_machine_learning/content/machine_learning_engineering/yaml/key_value_pairs.md

 draft: false
 ---

-Key-value pairs are created using a colon and a space: `key: value`.
+Key-value pairs are created a key string and a value string separated using a colon and a space: `key: value`.

 {{< highlight yaml >}}
 ---